Frankluox/LightningFSL/README.md

 ## Advanced:

-Write your own module, datasetmodule and set_config file, then run set_config file first to generate config.yaml, then execute run.py file to run the program.
+Write your own model and set_config file, then run set_config file first to generate config.yaml, then execute run.py file to run the program.